MakeSchool-Tutorials/Makestagram-Swift-V2/P8-Uploading-Photos-Parse/content.md

         }
     })

 There shouldn't be too many surprises in these lines.
 The most interesting one is the very first one.
 We turn the `UIImage` into an `NSData` instance because the `PFFile` class needs an `NSData` argument for its initializer.
+Also, we give it the name `"image.jpg"`.
+We could name it anything, but by making the name end in `.jpg` we make it easier to look at our uploaded photos on the dashboard.
 But what is that `!` doing at the end?!
-It takes the optional returned, and _force_ unwraps it.
-But, keep in mind that by using _force_, the application will crash if it fails.
-It will raise an unhandled exception and boom! your app has crashed.
+It takes the optional returned from the `PFFile` constructor, and _force_ unwraps it.
+Keep in mind that by using _force_, the application will crash if the unwrap fails.
 The documentation for Swift explains that this is only meant to be used if a failure to unwrap is considered to be a total failure.

-Also, what does the `0.8` represent? `UIImageJPEGRepresentation` takes a mandatory _float_ argument from `0.0` to `1.0`	 of JPEG image quality.
+Also, what does the `0.8` represent? `UIImageJPEGRepresentation` takes a mandatory _float_ argument from `0.0` to `1.0` representing JPEG image quality.
 The higher the number, the higher the quality but the larger the size as well.
-A lower number represents lower quality but a smaller file size as well.
+A lower number represents lower quality but a smaller file size.

 Next we create and `save` the `PFFile`.